-Caitlin Moyna is senior counsel at Grant & Eisenhofer with over 15 years of experience in securities fraud class and opt-out litigation, shareholder derivative actions, merger litigation, antitrust actions and international arbitration.
+Caitlin Moyna is a principal at Grant & Eisenhofer, with over 20 years of experience in U.S. and foreign securities fraud class action and opt-out litigation, shareholder derivative actions, merger litigation, and international arbitration.
 Ms. Moyna is also Co-Director of the Grant & Eisenhofer ESG Institute.

-With Managing Director Jay W. Eisenhofer, Ms. Moyna is the co-author of two multi-series articles that explore the rights of investors in alternative entities: “What is the State of Delaware Law as It Relates to the Scope of Fiduciary Duties Owed to Investors in So-Called Alternative Entities?”, Bloomberg BNA, Corporate Accountability Report (Dec.
+With Managing Director Jay W. Eisenhofer, Ms. Moyna co-authored two articles concerning alternative entities: “What is the State of Delaware Law as It Relates to the Scope of Fiduciary Duties Owed to Investors in So-Called Alternative Entities?”, Bloomberg BNA, Corporate Accountability Report (Dec.
 5, 12, and 19, 2014); and “What Is the Current State of Delaware Law on the Scope of Fiduciary Duties Owed by Hedge Fund Managers to Their Funds and Investors?”, The Hedge Fund Law Report, Vol. 6, Nos.
 26 and 27 (Sept.
 19 and 26, 2013).

 Prior to joining G&E, Ms. Moyna was associated with Cravath, Swaine & Moore and Ropes and Gray, where she represented corporations in securities fraud class actions and government investigations, as well as a boutique litigation firm specializing in investor representation.

 Ms. Moyna is a cum laude graduate of Northwestern University School of Law, where she was elected to the Order of the Coif and served on the Journal of Criminal Law and Criminology.
 Ms. Moyna received her A.B. from Dartmouth College.